On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Complete point symmetry group

 \section{Complete point symmetry group}

-The above consideration shows that without loss of generality it suffices to carry out group analysis of the primitive equations~\eqref{eq:PrimitiveEquations} only for the case $f=0$ In this section we find the complete point symmetry group~$G^0$ of Eqs.~\eqref{eq:PrimitiveEquations} with $f=0$ by the algebraic method proposed in~\cite{bihl11Cy}.
+The above consideration shows that without loss of generality it suffices to carry out group analysis of the primitive equations~\eqref{eq:PrimitiveEquations} only for the case $f=0$.
+In this section we find the complete point symmetry group~$G_0$ of Eqs.~\eqref{eq:PrimitiveEquations} with $f=0$ and $J=0$ by the algebraic method proposed in~\cite{bihl11Cy}.
 This method may be treated as an enhancement of the approach suggested in~\cite{hydo00By,hydo00Ay} (see also~\cite{gray13Ay}) by embedding the notion of megaideals~\cite{popo03Ay}, which is a brief name for fully characteristic ideals.
-See~\cite{card13Ay} for recent advances of the enhanced method.
-Its main benefit is that it can be applied even to systems of differential equations possessing infinite-dimensional Lie invariance algebras, which is the case for Eqs.~\eqref{eq:PrimitiveEquations}, although it can also simplify related computations for higher-dimensional Lie invariance algebras.
+The enhanced method was further advanced in~\cite{bihl2015a,card12Ay,malt2021a}.
+Its main benefit is that it can be applied even to systems of differential equations possessing infinite-dimensional Lie invariance algebras, which is the case for Eqs.~\eqref{eq:PrimitiveEquations} with $J=0$, although it can also simplify analogous computations for Lie invariance algebras of finite but high dimensions.

 The algebra~$\mathfrak g=\mathfrak g_0$ has the following obvious megaideals:

 where $\mathfrak a'$, $\mathrm Z_{\mathfrak a}$ and $\mathrm C_{\mathfrak a}(\mathfrak b)$ denote the derivative and the center of a Lie algebra~$\mathfrak a$ and the centralizer of a subalgebra~$\mathfrak b$ in~$\mathfrak a$, respectively.
 Here and in what follows the parameters $\gamma^1$, $\gamma^2$ and $\alpha$ run through the set of smooth functions depending on $t$.